Prison Legal News:

 Whitworths tenure with the Georgia prison system is replete with scandal.
-His eventual prosecution stemmed from a $75,000 payment ...
+His eventual prosecution stemmed from a $75,000 payment he ...

 by Gary Hunter

 Imprisoned California gang members are increasingly tiring of doing hard time to satisfy gang leaders demands to enforce dogmatic, self-serving obeisance to the perpetuation of in-prison violence.
-Today, 13,000 California Department of Corrections and Rehabilitation ...
+Today, 13,000 California Department of Corrections and Rehabilitation (CDCR) ...